DanielHaring/TYPO3-Crystalis/Documentation/ConfigurationPresets/ContentRendering/Index.rst

 Basic domain settings
 """""""""""""""""""""

 When a page is rendered, TYPO3 should know about the domain of the page.
-This becomes more mandatory if the language service and/or RealURL is used.
+This gains in importance when the language service and/or RealURL is used.
 These settings are stored as constants inside your website template and therefore can easily been edited using the Constant Editor.